Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 Tenzan Tohji-kyo is the best choice if you want a rustic, traditional public onsen atmosphere surrounded by nature.
 It feels less like a tourist attraction and more like a proper Japanese hot spring retreat.

 • Private baths: There are no private baths.
 The facility has public baths only, separated by gender.
+The paid private rooms are resting rooms, not private baths.

 • Booking: Reservations are not accepted.
+Arrive early to avoid peak crowds, especially on weekends.

 A Hakone day trip can go in two very different directions.
 You can build a slow day around one onsen facility, or you can focus on sightseeing highlights such as Mt.
 Fuji views, Lake Ashi, Owakudani and the Hakone Ropeway.